TegHocine/tegHocine/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about react and web3
-- ⚡ Fun fact: I love to cook and listen to music

 ### Languages and Tools: